 2. Fill in the rows of the spreadsheet with contact information

-Your spreadsheet might already have custom columns you can use.
-Just make sure to follow these basic guidelines so the import goes well:
+Your spreadsheet might already have custom columns; however, make sure you follow these basic rules for a smooth import:

 - Each row must include only one contact.

-- If you plan to create new accounts on TaxDome while transferring your data, make sure there is an Account Name column.
-You can label it Account Name (which is what TaxDome calls the corresponding custom field) or whatever works for you.
+- If you plan to create new accounts while transferring your data, make sure there is an Account Name column.
+Label it Account Name (what TaxDome calls the data property) or whatever name works for you.
 If a contact does not need to be linked to an account, leave the row in the Account Name column blank.

-Not sure how to set up different types of accounts, such as one for a married couple who file separately?
-Go here to see some examples, then check out our tips below.
+Not sure how to set up different types of accounts, such as a married couple who file separately?
+Go here to see examples, then check out these tips:

 - I Want to Import Several Accounts With the Same Contact